inmation/WebStudio-docs/actions/README.md

 }
 ```

-The `to` field can have the value `self` in case the pipeline needs to send data to its own widget.
+The value of the `to` field can be set to `self` in case the pipeline needs to send data to its own widget.
 The update behavior differs per widget.

 Supported topics: